e-chenxu/Multithreaded-Merge-Sort/README.md

 # Multithreaded-Merge-Sort

+Linux based.
-Merge Sort, but it is multithreaded.
+Merge Sort, but it is multithreaded by using POSIX thread API.

 # How to Install